suncoast-devs/handbook/lessons/react-state/lecture.md

 1. Hooks should all begin with the word `use` and follow `camelCase` names.

-1. Hooks must be called in the same order each time a compontent renders.
+1. Hooks must be called in the same order each time a component renders.
 The easiest way to guarantee this is to not place a `useXXXX` hook inside of a conditional, or have any "guard clauses" **before** the use of a hook method.

 ---